kine-api-docs/zh-cn/src/source/index.html.md

 }
 ```

 ## Query Order

-This endpoint retrieve the history of order by given clientOrderId
+This endpoint retrieve the history of order by given clientOrderId.
+The latest order will be returned if orders have
-The latest order will be returned if orders have duplicated client order IDs.
+duplicated client order IDs.

 ### HTTP Request